usdot-its-jpo-data-portal/privacy-protection-application/README.md

 ## Initial Setup

-- If you do not have one yet, create a personal (or organization) account on GitHub (assume your account name is `<your-github-account-name>`).
+1. If you do not have one yet, create a personal (or organization) account on GitHub (assume your account name is `<your-github-account-name>`).
-- Log into your personal (or organization) account.
+1. Log into your personal (or organization) account.
-- Fork [private-protection-application](https://github.com/usdot-its-jpo-data-portal/privacy-protection-application/fork) into your personal GitHub account.
+1. Fork [private-protection-application](https://github.com/usdot-its-jpo-data-portal/privacy-protection-application/fork) into your personal GitHub account.
-- On your computer (local client), clone the master branch from you GitHub account :
+1. On your computer (local client), clone the master branch from you GitHub account:
 ```bash
 $ git clone https://github.com/<your-github-account-name>/privacy-protection-appliation.git
 ```